GenetH/setghub_devops_learning/Experience_Continuous_Integration_with_Jenkins_Ansible_ART/Experience_CI_with_jenkins_doc.md

 ---

-### **What is Continuous Integration?**
-In software engineering, Continuous Integration is the practice of merging all developers' working copies to a shared mainline (e.g., a Git repository) several times daily.
-This practice minimizes conflicts, facilitates frequent testing, and promotes early detection of issues.
-It follows the principle of **“Commit early, push often.”**

-#### **Avoiding Merge Hell**
-- Continuous Integration helps prevent **Merge Hell** or **Integration Hell**, which occurs when developers delay merging their branches with the mainline for extended periods.
-The further a branch drifts from the mainline, the more likely it is to have conflicts during integration.
-- Regular commits and pushes to the mainline mitigate this issue, ensuring smooth collaboration.
+Here’s the text from the uploaded image transcribed for you:

 ---

+### What is Continuous Integration?

+In software engineering, Continuous Integration (CI) is a practice of merging all developers’ working copies to a shared mainline (e.g., Git Repository or some other version control system) several times per day.
+Frequent merges reduce chances of any conflicts in code and allow to run tests more often to avoid massive rework if something goes wrong.
+This principle can be formulated as **Commit early, push often**.

+The general idea behind multiple commits is to avoid what is generally considered as **Merge Hell** or **Integration hell**.
+When a new developer joins a new project, he or she must create a copy of the main codebase by starting a new feature branch from the **mainline** to develop his own features (in some organization or team, this could be called a **develop**, **main**, or **master** branch).
+If there are tens of developers working on the same project, they will all have their own branches created from **mainline** at different points in time.
+Once they make a copy of the repository it starts drifting away from the mainline with every new merge of other developers’ codes.
+If this lingers on for a very long time without reconciling the code, then this will cause a lot of code conflict or **Merge Hell**, as rightly said.
+Imagine such a **hell** from tens of developers or worse, hundreds.

+So, the best thing to do is to continuously commit & push your code to the **mainline**.
+As many times as tens times per day.
+With this practice, you can avoid **Merge Hell** or **Integration hell**.

 ### **CI Workflow**
 **Run Tests Locally**